 - The impact of the current economic conditions on the B.C. economy in general and the forecast slowdown in the construction sector may reduce some of the high construction cost pressures BC Hydro has been facing over the last several years.
 However, the magnitude of the potential savings is difficult to determine at this time. - Given global investors' desire for very safe investments, BC Hydro is able to borrow at very low rates given the Province's strong credit rating.
-We have been taking advantage of the low rates for long-term debt to increase our proportion of long-term fixed rate debt and lock in the savings.
-In our latest Evidentiary Update to our RRA, dated October 17, 2008, we proposed that positive and negative variances resulting from interest rate changes flow into a regulatory deferral account.
-If approved, this will mean ratepayers will have the benefit/risk of interest rate changes. - The return on pension fund assets has a significant impact on non-current employee future benefits costs.
-Based on the recent market volatility, market returns on the pension plan assets are expected to be significantly lower than originally forecast.
-The actual amount of the increase in costs will be known in early 2009 and is largely based on the December 31, 2008, market values of the pension plan assets.
-The investment loss on the pension plan assets will be amortized over 11 years (the estimated average remaining service life of active employees) starting in F2010, based on accounting rules.
-Based on estimated returns on our pension fund assets to mid-November 2008, the estimated annual amortized loss on the pension fund assets is estimated at approximately \$70 million per year for F2010 and future years.
-The pension fund asset valuations are revised annually, and therefore the forecast charges to income would be expected to be reduced if the economy recovers as it has in the past.
-BC Hydro has, in its RRA, proposed that positive and negative variances from forecast non-current pension costs flow into a regulatory deferral account for future recovery from ratepayers.
+We have been taking advantage of the low rates for long-term debt to increase our proportion of long-term fixed rate debt and lock in the savings. - The return on pension fund assets has a significant impact on non-current employee future benefits costs.
+Based on the volatility in the market, market returns on the pension plan assets in the prior year were significantly lower than originally anticipated.
+BC Hydro had anticipated a return of 7 per cent on its pension plan assets compared to the actual loss suffered of approximately 23 per cent.
+This investment loss on the pension plan assets will be amortized over 11 years (the estimated average remaining service life of active employees) starting in F2010, based on accounting rules.
+The annual amortized loss on the pension fund assets is estimated at approximately \$70 million per year.
+The pension fund asset valuations are revised annually, and therefore this amount would be expected to be reduced if the returns on the pension plan improve.